fNIRS/snirf/snirf_specification.md

 <dd>This is the actual raw data variable.
 This variable has dimensions of
 <tt>&lt;number of time points&gt; x &lt;number of channels&gt;</tt>.
 Columns in <i>dataTimeSeries</i> are mapped to the measurement list (<i>measurementList</i> variable described below).
-<mark>The <i>dataTimeSeries</i> variable can be a H5T.COMPOUND datatype (as in the case of sine-cosine demodulation for
-the laser carrier frequencies).
-Compound datatypes are inserted (H5T.insert method) with the additional naming convention of the subfields that depends the SNIRF data type (see appendix).
-For example H5T.inset(loc ID of dataTimeSeries, "ac",...)
-H5T.inset(loc ID of dataTimeSeries, "dc",...), and H5T.inset(loc ID of dataTimeSeries, "phase",...) is used to denote frequency-domain NIRS data. </mark>
 </dd>

 <h3> /nirs/data{0}/time [Required] </h3>